tekartik/sembast.dart/README.md

 ## Usage

-Sample usage are given using the experimental async/await feature for clarity.
-Same code can be done using Future

 ### Opening a database

 A database is a single file represented by a path in the file system